Strahinja2112/electron-image-resizer/readme.md

-# Image Resizer

-Electron application that allows you to select an image and easily change the width and/or height.
+**Image Resizer** is an Electron.js app that allows users to upload an image and resize it to their liking.

+## Key Features

+- **Upload and Resize:**
+  Easily upload an image and resize it using simple controls.

+## Benefits

+- Quickly resize images for various purposes.
+- Enjoy a user-friendly interface for easy image manipulation.

 ## Usage